magento/devdocs/src/guides/v2.4/test/integration/annotations/magento-data-fixture.md

 ### For Parameterized Data Fixtures

 {:.bs-callout-info}
-Parameterized Data Fixtures currently only available for Magento Open Source contributors, and will be released for public with Magento Open Source 2.5.5.
+Parameterized Data Fixtures currently only available for Magento Open Source contributors, and will be released for public with Magento Open Source 2.4.5.

+1. Fixture alias SHOULD be camelcase.
+1. Fixture JSON parameter MUST be a valid JSON string.

 ## Usage